Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Related Work

 \subsection{Interleaved Image-Text Reasoning}

 Interleaved image-text reasoning refers to the capability of models to generate intermediate visual feedback~\citep{Chern2024ANOLEAO,Li2025ZebraCoTAD,Deng2025EmergingPI}, either directly or via external tools~\citep{Hu2024VisualSS,Shao2024VisualCU,Su2025PixelRI}, to enhance their reasoning abilities.
-Early approaches focused on augmenting fine-grained perception by invoking external tools to manipulate a static input image.
-These range from spatial utilities like cropping to specialized modules such as OCR~\citep{Huang2025VisualToolAgentA} or chart parsers, with tool invocation learned through supervised finetuning~\citep{Wang2025VGRVG,Zhang2025CMMCoTEC} or reinforcement learning~\citep{Zhang2025ChainofFocusAV,Su2025OpenThinkIMGLT,Wu2025VToolR1VL,Geng2025WebWatcherBN}.
-While effective for perception, these methods are fundamentally unable to model problems where the visual state evolves.
-Recent work leverages foundational models that natively support multimodal generation~\citep{Chern2024ANOLEAO,Deng2025EmergingPI}, enabling them to create entirely new images depicting intermediate or future task states.
-This generative approach, however, introduces a new trade-off, as maintaining high-fidelity generation can compromise the model's reasoning capabilities compared to text-centric MLLMs.
-More fundamentally, both tool-based manipulation and dynamic image generation are constrained by the same bottleneck: the prohibitive computational cost of repeatedly re-encoding pixel-dense visual feedback.
+Early methods used external tools for static image edits, such as cropping or OCR \citep{Huang2025VisualToolAgentA, Zhang2025CMMCoTEC,Wang2025VGRVG}, but struggled to model evolving visual states.
+Recent generative approaches enable models to synthesize intermediate-state images \citep{Chern2024ANOLEAO,Deng2025EmergingPI}, yet they often face a trade-off between generative fidelity and reasoning performance.
+Crucially, both tool-based and generative paradigms suffer from high computational overhead due to repeated pixel-level encoding of dense visual data.